dennessu/oculus-app-store/docs/devdocs/RunDockerBasedOnebox.md

 Make sure you have access to `onebox-app` before you continue.

-## Launch db/cache instances
+## Launch db instances

-It is recommended to create a folder to store database files and logs, so that when we upgrade docker images, data never got lost.
+It is recommended to create a folder or data-only container to store database files and logs, so that when we upgrade docker images, data never get lost.

-You can create these folders anywhere, here is just any example:
+#### Create folder or data-only container to store db/log

+To create local folder to store data/log:

 ```bash
 # create a folder to store data and log